 In the year 2016, the use of video in content marketing became popular.
 The year 2018 witnessed video dominating marketing strategies for businesses.

-It is essential to stay up to date with the video marketing trends that are all set to dominate in 2019 and this information will help you adopt the best marketing strategy.
+It is essential to stay up to date with the video marketing trends that are all set to dominate in 2019 because this will help you adopt the best video marketing strategy.

 - 81% of people tend to buy a product or service after watching videos.